 Enterprise video streaming platform comparison

 An enterprise video streaming platform makes it possible to capitalize on the benefits of digital video.
-In effect, online video platforms function like a super-powered corporate YouTube.
-Users can upload and share video, set privacy levels, and monetize content.
+In effect, online video platforms function as a super-powered corporate YouTube.
+Users can upload and share videos, set privacy levels, and monetize content.
 They may also support live streaming and other advanced features, which YouTube and other free platforms simply cannot match.
-These key professional benefits include white label / custom branding.
+These key professional benefits include white label/custom branding.

 Few media businesses are prepared to build the technology stack necessary for their own video platform from scratch.
 Why?
 There are many downsides to this DIY approach.
-Most notably, you need to recruit new full-time staff and buy, maintain, and secure a new server infrastructure.
+Most notably, you need to recruit new full-time staff and buy, maintain and secure new server infrastructure.

 Instead, we recommend using a professional-grade Online Video Platform (OVP).
 An OVP can help you launch and expand video rapidly.
 Plus, you can scale to a massive audience using global Content Delivery Networks (CDNs).

 With that in mind, let’s dive into a comparison of each top enterprise video streaming platform.